 As a school, it is a requirement that we provide a curriculum that offers pupils with the opportunity to be physically active throughout the day.
-Each day, a pupil should be physically active for a minimum of 30 minutes.
-We advise students partake in exercise of some kind for 30 minutes a day outside of school where possible also, whether it's a walk to the park or going to a sports club outside of school.
+Each day, a pupil should be physically active for a minimum of 30 minutes a day.
+We advise students exercise of some kind for 30 minutes a day outside of school where possible as well whether it's a walk to the park or going to a sports club outside of school.
 We also have extra sports activities at lunch time and after school such as netball, football, and so on.
 This is so students get a wider range of sports to enjoy in there free time and also to have fun whilst exercising.
+We also run a cross country club on the field on Thursdays and will also be starting a rugby club after school in the summer term.